Core Faculty of the Training Program

 S. Chakra Chennubhotla, PhD, is an Associate Professor in the Department of Computational and Systems Biology.
 His group investigates the molecular and cellular origins of human epithelial malignancies (e.g., breast cancer, Barrett’s) through two interrelated approaches: (a) computational pathology and bioimaging, where they develop algorithms to analyze intratumor phenotypic heterogeneity from in situ fluorescent imaging of tissue sections or tissue microarrays and (b) computational biophysics, where they develop models based on anharmonic fluctuations to discern short-lived and rare intermediate conformations that proteins access to fold, bind, and function.

 Gregory F. Cooper, MD, PhD, is a Professor of Biomedical Informatics, Computational and Systems Biology, Computer Science, Information Science, and Intelligent Systems Program.
-Cooper is the vice chair of the Department of Biomedical Informatics.
+Dr. Cooper is the vice chair of the Department of Biomedical Informatics.
 Cooper's general research interest is the application of decision theory, probability theory, and artificial intelligence to address medical informatics research questions.
 His primary research focus is causal modeling and discovery in medicine and biology.
 Other interests include data mining of medical databases, the application of Bayesian statistics in medicine, and computer-assisted information retrieval from electronic medical records.

 Gerald Douglas, PhD, is an Assistant Professor of Biomedical Informatics.
 His research focuses on applying the principles of medical informatics to improve healthcare in low-resource settings, both within the United States as well as internationally.
 He has particular interest in user-interface design and user experience.
 His research builds on techniques developed through 10 years of experience building point-of-care electronic medical record systems in Malawi.
 These techniques are captured in the curriculum of the graduate-level Principles of Global Health Informatics course, and Global Health Informatics Summer Internship in Malawi, created and taught by Dr. Douglas.

-Madhavi Ganapathiraju, PhD, is an Assistant Professor of Biomedical Informatics, University of Pittsburgh.
+Madhavi Ganapathiraju, PhD, is an Associate Professor of Biomedical Informatics, University of Pittsburgh.
 She holds an MEng degree in Electrical and Communications Engineering from Indian Institute of Science and PhD in Language and Information Technologies from School of Computer Science at Carnegie Mellon University.
 Her PhD thesis focus was on the application of signal processing and language processing methods to the study of protein and proteome sequences, which led to the development of a high accuracy algorithm for transmembrane helix prediction.
 Her current research focus is in the area of computational molecular and systems biology, translational bioinformatics and biomedical text mining, using signal processing and machine learning.

 Vanathi Gopalakrishnan, PhD, is an Associate Professor of Biomedical Informatics, Intelligent Systems Program, and Computational and Systesm Biology.
 Dr. Gopalakrishnan is interested in the development of intelligent computational aids for solving clinically relevant biological problems, such as biomarker discovery for neurodegenerative diseases from proteomic mass spectra, macromolecular crystallization, functional MRI data analysis and mapping of protein sequence-structure-function relationships.
 Her research encompasses the application of machine learning methods such as rule learning and Bayesian techniques, in addition to developing quantitative models of biological phenomena from first principles.
-Gopalakrishnan teaches a core course titled Introduction to Bioinformatics (BIOINF 2051) each fall term, oversees the Bioinformatics Journal Club, and each summer offers a directed study laboratory course (BIOINF 2053) in conjunction with educators from the Pittsburgh Supercomputing Center.
+Dr. Gopalakrishnan teaches a core course titled Introduction to Bioinformatics (BIOINF 2051) each fall term, oversees the Bioinformatics Journal Club, and each summer offers a directed study laboratory course (BIOINF 2053) in conjunction with educators from the Pittsburgh Supercomputing Center.

-Milos Hauskrecht, PhD, is an Associate Professor of Computer Science.
+Milos Hauskrecht, PhD, is an Professor of Computer Science.
 Dr. Hauskrecht regularly teaches graduate level artificial intelligence and machine learning courses at the University, as well as advanced Machine Learning and AI seminars.
 His primary research interests are in probabilistic modeling and the design of efficient optimization, inference and learning algorithms for such models.
 Hauskrecht applies the models and techniques to analysis of high-throughput proteomic and genomic datasets, data mining and discovery in clinical databases, and decision-making in patient management tasks.

-Young Ji Lee, PhD, MS, RN, is an Assistant Professor of Nursing.
+Young Ji Lee, PhD, MS, RN is an Assistant Professor of Nursing.
 Dr. Lee’s research interests have been focused on structuring and delivering health information through an informatics-based approach to diverse groups, especially to minority populations.
 Her research has engaged community residents to assess their needs and understand their circumstances in order to empower them to manage their own health through health communication interventions.
 Methodologically, she has extensive experience in mining big data to reveal hidden relationships between agents.

-Yang Liu, PhD, is Associate Professor of Medicine and Bioengineering.
+Yang Liu, PhD is an Associate Professor of Medicine and Bioengineering.
 Dr. Liu integrates multi-disciplinary approaches spanning engineering, optics, physics, chemistry and biology and develops imaging technologies to address important clinical dilemma of how to better predict the individual's cancer progression risk in a large number of at-risk population, and how to improve the diagnostic accuracy of malignancy.
 Early cancer detection currently relies on screening the entire at-risk population, as with colonoscopy and mammography.
 Frequent, invasive surveillance of patients at risk for developing cancer carries financial, physical, and emotional burdens because clinicians lack tools to accurately predict which patients will actually progress into malignancy.
 Current clinical gold standard for diagnosing cancer and predicting cancer progression risk relies on the evaluation of nuclear morphology by a trained pathologist using bright-field microscope, which limits the assessment of nuclear architecture to microscale with very limited performance on a personalized level, especially in patients without the presence of clinically significant lesions such as patients with ulcerative colitis or atypical hyperplasia in breast.

 Songjian Lu, PhD, Assistant Professor of Biomedical Informatics.
 His research interests include using computational method to search for driver somatic genome alterations, such as somatic mutations, copy number alterations, that are related to cancer development; formulating the biological problems into graph or statistical problems; and designing efficient exact algorithms for the hard computational problems.